sheehui/tp/docs/DeveloperGuide.md

 sequence diagram.

 Explanation of diagram above:
-* The `UI` takes in the input command from the user and passes it to the `Logic` component.
+* The `Ui` takes in the input command from the user and passes it to the `Logic` component.
 * The `Logic` component parses the command and returns the `Delete` command.
 * The `Logic` component executes the `Delete` command.
 The `deletePerson` method in `Model` is called which then deletes the `Person` from `donnafin.json`.
 * The `Logic` component then accepts the `LogicConsumer` produced from the `CommandResult`.
 This consumer will alter the logic component depending on the `CommandResult`.
 In this case, for the `delete` command, the consumer makes no change to logic.
 * The `Logic` component then continues with the `execute` command and calls the `saveAddressBook` method to save the updated `addressBook` with the deleted person.
 This does not involve a consumer in any way and is always part of execute command.
 * The `Model` component then calls `saveAddressBook` method that engages the `Storage` component to save the updated changes to storage locally.
-* The `UI` component then accepts the `UiConsumer` produced from the `CommandResult`.
+* The `Ui` component then accepts the `Consumer<Ui>` produced from the `CommandResult`.
 This consumer will alter the UI component depending on the `CommandResult`.
 In this case, for the `delete` command, the consumer makes no change to logic.

 #### 4.2.2 Client-level commands